cython/cython/docs/src/userguide/extension_types.rst

 `default_factory` to initialize them.
 As in Python, you can also control which special functions an attribute is used in using `field()`.

-The `InitVar` and `ClassVar` features of the standard library module are supported using `cython.InitVar` and `cython.ClassVar` as annotations, but not currently in a `cdef` statement.